trungdtbk/VietKidsNZ-CC/docs/projects/my-cat.md

         Now test it!
 You should hear the cat sounds when clicking on it (of course, click Start first).

-    1. **Now, make the cat move**:
+    1. ### Make the cat move
     Add more blocks to your code to make it look like this:

         ![](../images/my-cat/2.png){: style="max-width:500px;width:auto;height:auto;"}